 - You must also present documentation proving your identity, lawful status, Social Security number, and Indiana residency.

 - And you are required to pass a vision screening.

 If your out-of-state license has been expired when transferring to Indiana, you are required to take a knowledge exam.
-If your out-of-state license has been expired for more than three years or you have held an unrevoked out-of-state driver’s license less than one year, you must also pass a driving skills examination.
+If your out-of-state license has been expired for more than five years or you have held an unrevoked out-of-state driver’s license less than one year, you must also pass a driving skills examination.
 The BMV will issue an interim license, valid for 30 days, authorizing the holder to drive pending authentication of documents submitted to BMV.

 Residents Younger than 18 Years of Age Holding a Driver’s License from Another State

 If you are under 18, but more than 16 years and 180 days old, and have held a valid out-of-state driver’s license for at least 180 days in your previous state(s) of residency, you must visit a BMV branch to: